BesenbacherLab/lionheart/README.md

 ### CLI

 ```
+# Start by skimming the help page
+$ lionheart -h

+# Or read the usage guide
+$ lionheart guide_me

 # `mosdepth_path` is the path to the customized `mosdepth` installation
 # E.g. "/home/<username>/mosdepth/mosdepth"
 # `ld_library_path` is the path to the `lib` folder in the conda environment